 Opened Bottled Water Can Last For A Few Weeks

 If you open bottled water, as time passes, whatever bacteria are in it could multiply, altering the taste.
-If you drink from the bottle directly, germs from your mouth could transfer to the bottle and then the water, making it taste different over time.
+If you drink from the bottle directly, germs from your mouth could transfer to the bottle and then the water,

 If you want the bottled water to last longer, it might be better to not drink directly from the bottle.